danomatika/PdParty/doc/PdParty_User_Guide.md

 #### [expr], [expr~], & [fexpr~]

 [expr], [expr~], & [fexpr~] are included with PdParty.
-They are under the LGPL license which is compatible with the Apple App Store licensing requirements as long as the PdParty source is open (which it is).
+They are under the BSD license which is compatible with the Apple App Store licensing requirements as long as the PdParty source is open (which it is).
 I'm making a note of this, as it may not be the case with other closed source libpd based apps.

 #### Key events